bustle/statsd-lambda/README.md

 }
 ```

-`MockTransport` is an `IStatsTransport` conforming transport that does nothing but buffer the packets to be sent up to `maxBuffer` (default is 100).
+`MockTransport` is an `IStatsTransport` conforming transport that does nothing but store the packets to be sent as strings up to `maxBuffer` (default is 100).
 This is helpful for testing.

 ```ts
 import { MockTransport, MetricsClient } from 'statsd-lambda'